oscarhiggott/PyMatching/README.md

 Our new implementation is **over 100x faster** than previous versions of PyMatching, and is **over 100,000x faster** than NetworkX (benchmarked with surface code circuits).
-At 0.1% circuit-noise, PyMatching can decode both X and Z basis measurements of surface code circuits up to distance 13 in under 1 microsecond per round of syndrome extraction on a single core (or up to distance 19 if only X-basis measurements are processed - however both X and Z basis measurements must be decoded at scale).
+At 0.1% circuit-noise, PyMatching can decode both X and Z basis measurements of surface code circuits up to distance 17 in under 1 microsecond per round of syndrome extraction on a single core.
 Furthermore, the runtime is roughly linear in the number of nodes in the graph.

 The plot below compares the performance of PyMatching v2 with the previous